tildeclub/site/wiki/source/wiki.md

 Same as the "super ultra easy way" above, except you don't even have to add Markdown formatting if you don't want.
-Just send an email with your wiki article, and all the "metadata" aka author, title, and category, and **~audiodude** will add the Markdown formatting for you (in addition to all the things from the super ultra easy way).
+Just send an email with your wiki article, and all the "metadata" aka author, title, and category, and **~xwindows** will add the Pandoc Markdown formatting for you (in addition to all the things from the super ultra easy way).

 ## The easy-ish way